 Sections or portions of Sections 2.1.2 City Processing of Comprehensive Plan Text, Plan Map and Zoning Map Amendments; 2.1.3 County Adoption of City Comprehensive Plan Text, Plan Map and Zoning Map Amendments; and 2.1.4 Adoption or Amendment to Land Use a.
 The City shall have lead responsibility for reviewing and adopting amendments to the Comprehensive Plan text, plan map and zoning map for the UGA.
 Amendments may be initiated by the City, the County, or an affected person, by application to the City.
-Applicant Findings: Application has been made to the City of Umatilla.

-Regulations; Plan and Zone Maps are applicable.
+Co-adoption of City of Umatilla Amendments Page 20 of 28 Regulations; Plan and Zone Maps are applicable.
 There are also provisions related to annexation, Section 3, and roads, Section 4, that are also considered.
 The requirements, many of which are procedural, are included below with appropriate responses.